mimumi2005/U-M-Auto/README.md

 3. Uzip the folder;

-4. Run the folder with visual studio code;
+4. Run the folder with visual studio code or other;

-5. Open Home.html with live server;
 ```
 That finishes the frontend setup, now you need to set up the database.
 ```